John Jacob Astor IV: Titanic

+At boat No. 7, Astor and his wife were about to board when Astor drew back and pulled his wife back with him.
+Someone said something to Astor, but it is unknown what was said.
+On A Deck, Lily May Peel saw Astor smoking a cigarette with Jacques Futrelle.
 When Second Officer Charles Lightoller later arrived on A Deck to finish loading Lifeboat 4, Astor helped his wife, with her maid and nurse, into it.
 He then asked if he might join his wife because she was in "a delicate condition;" however, Lightoller told him men were not to be allowed to board until all the women and children had been loaded.
+Astor did not protest, and simply kissed his wife, telling her that he would follow in another boat.
+According to Titanic passenger Archibald Gracie IV, who also helped Astor's wife into the boat:

-According to Titanic passenger Archibald Gracie IV, "She was lifted up through the window, and her husband helped her on the other side, and when she got in, her husband was on one side of this window and I was on the other side, at the next window.
+She was lifted up through the window, and her husband helped her on the other side, and when she got in, her husband was on one side of this window and I was on the other side, at the next window.
 I heard Mr Astor ask the second officer whether he would not be allowed to go aboard this boat to protect his wife.
 He said, "No, sir, no man is allowed on this boat or any of the boats until the ladies are off."
 Mr. Astor then said (something to the effect of) "Well, tell me the number of this boat so I may find her afterwards" and was told "Number 4."

 A news article posted in the Chicago Record Herald tells of Astor placing his wife into the final lifeboat then ordering Ida Sophia Hippach and her 17-year-old daughter Jean Gertrude to take the final two places before the boat was lowered away.

-After Lifeboat 4 was lowered at 1:55 am, Astor is said to have stood alone while others tried to free the remaining collapsible boats; he was last seen alive on the starboard bridge wing, smoking a cigarette with Jacques Futrelle.
-A mere half hour later, the ship disappeared beneath the ocean.
+11-year old Master Elias Nicola-Yarred and his 14-year old sister Jamilia also made it to the boat, stating that Astor turned to help other passengers into the boat, including Yarred and his sister.
+After Lifeboat 4 was lowered at 1:55 am, Astor is said to have stood with John B. Thayer, Harry Elkins Widener and Arthur Ryerson, waving.
+Titanic sank at 2:20 a.m, on April 15.
 Madeleine Force Astor, her nurse, and her maid survived.
-Colonel Astor, his valet, Victor Robbins, Kitty, and Futrelle did not.
+Colonel John Jacob Astor, his valet, Victor Robbins, Kitty and Futrelle perished.